openoakland/terraform-modules/eb_deploy_user/README.md

-# ci_user
+# eb_deploy_user

-Creates an IAM user for deploying applications to Elastic Beanstali with the `eb` command line tool with continuous integration and deployment.
+Creates an IAM user for deploying applications to Elastic Beanstalk with the `eb` command line tool for use with continuous integration and deployment.

 ## Usage